Xueying Wang

 Assistant Professor

-Primary Field of Study: World Religions and World Church
+Primary Area: World Religions and World Church

 Education

-Ph.
-D University of Notre Dame
+• PhD., University of Notre Dame